gtap-dev/php/README.md

 Argument lists may be split across multiple lines, where each subsequent line is indented once.
 When doing so, the first item in the list must be on the next line, and there must be only one argument per line.
-A single argument being split across multiple lines (as might be the case with an anonymous function or array) does not constitute splitting the argument list itself.
+A single argument (except for anonymous function) being split across multiple lines (as might be the case with an anonymous function or array) constitutes splitting the argument list itself.

 ~~~php
 <?php